paulBooz/flower/baselines/baseline_template/README.md

 title: StatAvg - Mitigating Data Heterogeneity in Federated Learning for Intrusion Detection Systems
 url: https://arxiv.org/abs/2405.13062
 labels: [label1, label2] # please add between 4 and 10 single-word (maybe two-words) labels (e.g. system heterogeneity, image classification, asynchronous, weight sharing, cross-silo).
 Do not use ""
-dataset: [dataset1, dataset2] # list of datasets you include in your baseline.
+dataset: [TON_IoT] # list of datasets you include in your baseline.
 Do not use ""
 ---

 # :warning: *_Title of your baseline_*